Architecture Degree Apprenticeship

 Drawing on UWE Bristol’s significant strengths in architectural education and our experience of supporting part-time students through the MArch, this training route enables apprentices to complete the next stage of their professional development investing in their training and retaining their talents and skills., while continuing to work.

+Similar to the full-time and part-time MArch Architecture programmes, our Architecture Degree Apprenticeship starts in September.
 Over the course of four years, you’ll receive the training and specialist skills development needed to achieve Part II and III qualifications - with tuition fees funded wholly or in part through the Apprenticeship funding system.

 Learners looking to take the next step in their training can benefit from this employer-funded training option, to improve and refine their skills in architectural design and construction, client contact and the operational side of running an architectural practice.